Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision: Simulations

 Finally, with the immediate pre-collision configurations derived in this way for each of the three selected cases above, another backward time integration was required for each, this time of the orbits of their two progenitor galaxies, destined to meet at their collision moment, to place them at large separations at earlier times, from which we could perform full gravitohydrodynamic simulations of their collision events, from start to finish.
 Now we will describe these steps in more detail.

 We use the Integrator with Adaptive Step-size control, 15th order (IAS15), a gravitational dynamics integrator, implemented in the {\tt Rebound} orbit integration code \citep{Rein12, Rein15} to backtrace the orbits of DF2 and DF4 based on the currently observed quantities and find the collision point of the progenitor galaxies, where DF2 and DF4 should have started to form at the same time.
 Then, using the confined collision parameters that can produce multiple aligned DMDGs (Section \ref{sec:2.1}), we place progenitor galaxies to make initial conditions for the hydrodynamic simulation (Section \ref{sec:2.3}).
-Finding the collision point is not trivial, because depending on the initial locations and motions, the backtraced DF2 and DF4 may not collide.
-Therefore, we should find the initial conditions from the parameter space that consists of the range of current locations and motions of DF2 and DF4.
-Note that we do not take into account the effect of cosmic expansion, meaning that the positions of objects are not subject to shrinking as we go back in time.
+Finding the collision point is not trivial, because depending on the initial locations and motions, the back-traced DF2 and DF4 may not collide.
+Therefore, we should find the initial conditions from the parameter space that consists of the range of current locations and motions of DF2 and DF4\footnote{ We note that this assumes that the three-body system of the two progenitors and the host galaxy NGC1052 can be treated as an isolated system for a cosmologically long time interval.
+This is a good approximation, as long as the mass of the group, which is dominated by NGC1052, did not substantially evolve over that time.
+Since we start at $z\sim1$, a typical mass assembly history for an object like NGC1052 would only have increased its mass by $\sim50\%$ by the present, so this is a reasonable approximation.}.